 Category Name Standard Requirements Notes Steady State Voltage AS61000.3.100 Voltage Standard Supply voltage range 230V +10%/-6% for 98% of the time Published 2011, DNSPs should aim to deliver a lower average voltage, to allow for the connection of embedded generators Power Quality Flicker TR IEC 61000.3.7 Planning levels of Pst = 0.9 and Plt = 0.7 Recommended standard by ENA in 2014 Transients Not Found - Transient events fall within the steady- state voltage standards.
-However, Italy has a transient standard of <1 sec per MAIFI-transient event Over-current Protection AS/NZS 3000.2.5.2 Circuit breakers required in the event of overcurrent - Safety Fault Level AS/NZS 3000.2.5.5 Protection shall be initiated at a current less than 30% of the three-phase prospective fault level - Islanding AS/NZ 4777.3- 2005 Inverter must not connect to the grid if grid frequency is outside 45-55Hz or grid voltage is outside 200-270VAC single- phase or 350-470VAC three-phase Values are subject to variation at the discretion of the local network operator System Security Under Frequency Load Shedding Frequency Operating Standards Load shedding schemes triggered when frequency is outside operational frequency tolerance band (49-51 Hz for NEM excl.
-TAS) In 2019, it was decided following a review not to align the generation band to the operational frequency tolerance band SAIDI Service Target Performance Target SAIDI and SAIFI results lower than Non-binding limits designed to encourage Reliability SAIFI Incentive Scheme limit spending on reliability, vary by DNSP and feeder type
+However, Italy has a transient standard of <1 sec per MAIFI-transient event Over-current Protection AS/NZS 3000.2.5.2 Circuit breakers required in the event of overcurrent - Safety Fault Level AS/NZS 3000.2.5.5 Protection shall be initiated at a current less than 30% of the three-phase prospective fault level - Islanding AS/NZ 4777.2- 2015 The automatic disconnection device must be able to inhibit the power from entering into the point of supply or grid to avoid the formation of islanding with the grid.
+Values are subject to variation at the discretion of the local network operator System Security Under Frequency Load Shedding Frequency Operating Standards Load shedding schemes triggered when frequency is outside operational frequency tolerance band (49-51 Hz for NEM excl.
+TAS) In 2019, it was decided following a review not to align the generation band to the operational frequency tolerance band Reliability SAIDI Service Target Performance Target SAIDI and SAIFI results lower than Non-binding limits designed to encourage spending on reliability, vary by DNSP and SAIFI Incentive Scheme limit feeder type

-Low Voltage Management Standards
+Table 21 - Low Voltage Management Standards